rozek/docker-red/README.md

    -it docker-red /bin/rebol-view
 ```

-does the same for Rebol
+does the same for Rebol and open the famous Rebol Viewtop.

 ## License ##